• Home

 • Been retrenched at work

-• Appendix removal – one I had to sign a disclaimer for as the tests and scans did not reveal an infection or any abnormality with the appendix, but yet they could not find a reason for the abdominal pain.
-Only until I forced for the removal, I never experienced that pain again
+• Appendix removal – one I had to sign a disclaimer for as the tests and scans did not reveal an infection or any

-• On the upside I completed my degree in business management and also completed my post graduate diploma in Business administration .
+• On the upside I completed my degree in business management and also completed my post graduate

-We are so limited by our thinking, that we sometimes fail to go beyond what we are able to achieve.
-If you don’t know, competing in a competition is hectic, 6 weeks of gruelling exercise, cardboard eating and it is really stressfull on the body.
-Stress is a known trigger for lupus and could be one of the reasons why I ended up in hospital 3 months later.
+stressfull on the body.
+Stress is a known trigger for lupus and could be one of the reasons why I ended up in

 So what is Lupus

 Lupus is a chronic autoimmune disease that can damage any part of the body (skin, joints, and/or organs).
 In lupus, something goes wrong with the immune system.
-Due to autoimmunity lupus creates autoantibodies that attack and destroy healthy tissue.
+Due to autoimmunity, lupus creates autoantibodies that attack and destroy healthy tissue.
 Causes inflammation, pain, and damage in various parts of the body. (kidneys, heart, lungs, brain etc).
 Although there is currently no cure for Lupus, experts agree that it can be managed.

 Important facts about Lupus